zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 * **Centralized Validation:** Similar to Client Credentials, relying on the server for verification could impact performance under high load.
 * **Revocation:** Requires deleting the PAT directly, potentially causing downtime if not managed carefully.
+* **Leakage:** PATs are a long-lived tokens that can be readily used in API calls, if leaked the attacker can access all resources until the PAT is expired or deleted.
+Private key JWT and client credentials create a short-lived access token instead.

 ## Using Service Users